Mabuhay and welcome to my website!

 More specifically, this platform is my way to advance my advocacy for equality.
 I strongly believe that regardless of one's race, culture, and gender, equality in accessing education and employment opportunities should be made available to any one, any time.
 Doing so should know no borders.

-I hold an AB-BSE in English, English Language Track (ELT), from the Philippine Normal University, an American-founded public research university, the first institution of higher learning in the country, that is now funded and operated as the National Center for Teacher Education in the country.
+I graduated in 1992 with an AB-BSE in English degree, English Language Track (ELT), from the Philippine Normal University.
+It is an American-founded public research university, the first institution of higher learning in the country, that is now funded and operated as the National Center for Teacher Education in the country.
 I also obtained a Certificate in Speech and Drama from my Alma Mater.

 I finished my MA in English Language and Literature Teaching at the Ateneo de Manila University, a Jesuit institution, in Loyola Heights, Quezon City in 2006.
 In the same year, I obtained my Postgraduate Diploma in TESOL from SEAMEO Regional English Language Center (RELC)- Singapore.

-Currently a candidate for PhD in Multicultural Studies at the Research Institute for Languages and Cultures of Asia (RILCA) in Mahidol University, Thailand, I specialize in migration studies.
-My current research aims to explore the migratory experience of Filipino educators in Thailand.
+In October 2018, I obtained my PhD in Multicultural Studies at the Research Institute for Languages and Cultures of Asia (RILCA) in Mahidol University, Thailand, specializing in migration studies.
+My PhD research explored the migratory experience of Filipino educators in Thailand.

 A published writer, I continue to work on various topics for different audiences.
 I share as well my research findings in conferences and academic gatherings in Asia and Europe.
 Other than publishing in various academic journals, I write for Rappler, Asia Times and The Jakarta Post.